 We will post on our Facebook if we need to cancel a session.
 We will try to make the announcement at least the morning of the session(s) however, in some cases this may not be possible.
 Please refer to our Facebook for our latest cancellation policy.

 HOW DO I PAY FOR COURSES?

 Courses must be booked and paid for through our online booking system.
 The system allows for payment using PayPal and Stripe.

 Swipe is inbuilt into the system and will require you to book using your card details.

 IS THERE AN AGE RESTRICTION?

 Please note that CCC is currently NOT open to participants under 18 years old.
 This includes all classes, courses and signed-off sessions for all disciplines in aerial and prop based.
 We are working hard to bring these classes back for participants who are under 18 years old if/when possible.
 We appreciate your patience and understanding whilst we do this.
 Any queries, please e-mail the committee.
 Thank you.

 WHAT SAFETY MEASURES DO YOU TAKE?

-Before every session the session leader checks the rig and equipment prior to use.
+Before every session, the session leader will check the rig and equipment prior to use.